Top Tips on Environmental Mold for those with Mast Cell Activation Syndrome and Histamine Intolerance

 Jeff Bookout (00:40:37):

 Outside of that is, I want to take a good look at all my water sources.
 The HVAC unit, does water set against the foundation, underneath the sinks, vanities?
 Anywhere that you have water lines, that’s a good place to take a good look at, open those cabinets, open those doors.
 Underneath the tub if you have access to it.
 The areas that you’re actually kind of your own little mold inspector, go through that house and look for something abnormal.
 If it’s a big enough of an abnormality, then it’s probably a good idea to stay away from that property.

 Beth O’Hara (00:41:14):

 That’s how I could tell, and I completely agree with you and those three smells.
 I had never thought to categorize it that way.
 But that’s exactly how I detect it as well.
 That’s how I knew on these houses, I would walk in and usually within a few seconds, I would know, I could smell some mold.
-Now it’s going to be worse in Cincinnati than drier areas of the country.
+Now it’s going to be worse in more humid areas than drier areas of the country.
 But keeping an eye on that, I think you could apply the same tips for apartments as well, looking for apartments.
 Some people are also asking, how can you know if you should remediate or you need to move?

 Beth O’Hara (00:41:50):

 I know there are a lot of groups online that say, “If you have a lot of toxicity, you absolutely must move,” but I don’t agree with that.
 I think that one can be way more stress for people if it’s possible to remediate, and it’s so expensive to get rid of all of your possessions and move and a lot of people can’t do that.
 What do you say to that Jeff?